sharecuts/website/API.md

 ---
 ---

 ### Upload a shortcut 🔐

 Uploads a shortcut to the service.
-Uploading requires an user API Key which we're giving to a limited number of users at the moment.
+Uploading requires an authenticated user with upload permissions.

 **Request**

 `POST https://sharecuts.app/api/shortcuts`

-**Request headers**

-`X-Shortcuts-Key`: The user's API Key.
-Alternatively, this can be sent in the query parameter `apiKey`.

 **Request body**